In Manifesto, El Paso Shooting Suspect Patrick Crusius Uses Donald Trump’s Term ‘Invasion’ About Immigration

 — Breaking911 (@Breaking911) August 3, 2019

 Trump has also recently posted messages on Twitter attacking four women of color in Congress, telling them to “go back” to the countries they came from — even though all four are American citizens and three were born in the United States.
-At a recent Trump campaign rally, the audience of Trump supporters broke into a chant of “Send her back!” directed as Minnesota congressional rep Ilhan Omar, a native of Somalia, as The Inquisitr reported.
+At a recent Trump campaign rally, the audience of Trump supporters broke into a chant of “Send her back!” directed as Minnesota congressional Rep. Ilhan Omar, a native of Somalia, as The Inquisitr reported.

 In his “manifesto” the alleged shooter uses the phrase “send them back,” in reference to Hispanics.

-Also in the manifesto, the person believed to be Crusius says that capture by police after his shooting attack would be worse than being killed by police of “one of the invaders.”
+Also in the manifesto, the person believed to be Crusius says that capture by police after his shooting attack would be worse than being killed by police or “one of the invaders.”
 The writer says he will “get the death penalty anyway,” but adds, “Worse still is that I would live knowing that my family despises me.”

 The author of the document claims he will not surrender “even if I run out ammo.”
 But after the massacre, Crusius was taken into custody by police “without incident,” according to an Associated Press report.
 El Paso Police Chief Greg Allen told the media the the alleged shooter’s manifesto indicates that the mass shooting attack “has a nexus to potential hate crime.”